-Taxa richness was low to moderate in the Mangaone Stream.
-'Control' site 12 recorded 13 taxa which was slightly lower than the median for the site and that recorded in the previous survey.
-Taxa richness then increased slightly at site 16, then decreased at the three downstream sites, with sites 14, 15 and 11 recording a low eight, nine and seven taxa respectively.
+Taxa richness was 'low' to 'moderate' in the Mangaone Stream ranging from 7 to 14 taxa.
+'Control' site 12 recorded 11 taxa which was lower than the median for the site and the previous survey richness.
+Taxa richness increased slightly at site 16 (14 taxa), then decreased at the three downstream sites, with sites 14, 15 and 11 recording a low 7, 10 and 8 taxa, respectively.
 These results suggest that a deleterious discharge has possibly entered the Mangaone Stream between sites 16 and 14 contributing to lowered taxa richness at the three downstream sites.